google.com,pub-8802863805012006.,DIRECT,f08c47fec0942fa0

 Besides, just writing for the sake of it, will lack substance and creativity and result in poor content quality.

-It is difficult to pinpoint one specific reason as the chief cause of writer’s block, from my experience and observations, I have shortlisted a few root causes in ascending order that occur most commonly.
+It is difficult to pinpoint one specific reason as the chief cause of writer’s block, but after extensive and observations, here are a few root causes in ascending order that are common causes:

 • Generally, a fear of criticism or failure can be the biggest factor.
 Most students are intimidated by the thought of writing a research paper and its subsequent disapproval from their peers, family, and friends.
 The thought “What if I don’t live up to their expectations,”? etc. is constantly swirling in their minds.